Kometa-Team/Kometa/docs/home/guides/docker.md

 You may want to take an hour to get familiar with Docker fundamentals with the [official tutorial](https://www.docker.com/101-tutorial/).

+DO NOT MAKE ANY CHANGES BELOW if you want this to just work.
+Don't change the docker image [linuxserver.iopp will not work for this, for example]; don't change that paths, etc.

 ### Installing Docker.

 The Docker install is discussed here: [Installing Docker](https://docs.docker.com/engine/install/)